 Waste Disposal Facilities

-Council operates two waste depots located at Deloraine and Westbury and a Waste Transfer Station at Mole Creek.
+Council operates a Waste Disposal Depot at Deloraine and a Waste Transfer Station at Mole Creek.

 There is also an independent waste transfer station located at 21 East Meander Road, Meander.
 This facility is operated by the Meander Progress Association and is open Tuesdays 8:30am -10:30am and Saturdays 2pm - 4pm.
 For more information phone Michael Berne on (03) 6369 5429.